martineastwood/penaltyblog/docs/changelog/index.rst

 v0.8.0 (xxx)
 ^^^^^^^^^^^^^^
-- Added Backtest framework for backtesting betting stategies
+- Added initial Backtest framework for backtesting betting stategies
 - Added function to calculate the Kelly Criterion
 - Added class for calculating Elo ratings
 - Fixed bug in FBRef scraper for player age and year of birth
 - All goal models can now take iterables as team inputs
+- Fixed mapping of Belgium leagues in football-data scraper

 v0.7.0 (2023-03-13)
 ^^^^^^^^^^^^^^